microsoft/onnxruntime/docs/CSharp_API.md

     IDisposableReadOnlyCollection<DisposableNamedOnnxValue> Run(IReadOnlyCollection<NamedOnnxValue> inputs, IReadOnlyCollection<string> outputNames, RunOptions options);
 Runs the model on given inputs and outputs, using runtime options.

-### System.Numerics.Tensor
+### Tensor.Tensors
 The primary .Net object that is used for holding input-output of the model inference.
-Details on this newly introduced data type can be found in its [open-source implementation](https://github.com/dotnet/corefx/tree/master/src/System.Numerics.Tensors).
-The binaries are available as a [.Net NuGet package](https://www.nuget.org/packages/System.Numerics.Tensors).
+This type is based on (or a replica of) a  newly introduced data type in dotnet, which is still in preview mode.

+Tensors can be constructed on basic C# types, and can be constructed from C# arrays

 ### NamedOnnxValue
     class NamedOnnxValue;
 Represents a name-value pair of string names and any type of value that ONNX runtime supports as input-output data.
-Currently, only Tensor objects are supported as input-output values.
+Currently, Tensor, IEnumerable (Sequence) and IDictionary (Map) objects are supported as input-output values.

 #### Constructor
     No public constructor available.